zhekovdobri/zhekovdobri/README.md

 ![Design and Development](https://github.com/zhekovdobri/zhekovdobri/blob/ee9926246e11562aeb8e7299f0ddb3ddb80dcf23/GitHub_ReadMe_Logo2_.gif)

 # Dobri Zhekov
-I'm Dobri from Norway, and I do content on Design and Development.
-I really enjoy learning new languages and frameworks, as well work in Wordpress.
+I'm full stack web developer who work and live in Norway.
+I do content on Design and Development as well work in Wordpress.
 My favorite IDE is VSC.
 I also enjoy working with Photoshop, UI, UX and design in general.

 ## Skills and Experience :